connertate/connerTate/README.md

 Experience
 </h1>

-📚 Bachelors in Computer Science from The University of North Carolina at Chapel Hill - 2020
+Bachelors in Computer Science from UNC Chapel Hill

-🎬 Working on set for TV shows in Charleston SC & Wilmington NC
+Passionate about designing and building quality iOS apps

-📱 9 apps on the App Store with 7k+ combined downloads
+Ready to bring technical skills, creativity, and drive to an iOS Engineer role

 <h1 align="center">